Cirkit Designer Logo

 Pin Configuration and Descriptions

-The FX3U base unit includes a set of terminals for power, input, and output connections.
-Below is a general description of the terminal layout:
+The FX3U base unit includes a variety of input and output terminals.
+Below is an example pin configuration for the FX3U-32MR model:

 Usage Instructions

-How to Use the FX3U in a Circuit
+How to Use the PLC FX3U in a Circuit

-• Connect actuators, relays, or other output devices to the output terminals.
+3. Output Connections: Connect actuators, relays, or other devices to the output terminals (Y0-Y15).
+Use the corresponding common terminal (COM).

-• Use Mitsubishi's GX Works2 or GX Developer software to write and upload programs to the FX3U.
+4. Programming: Use Mitsubishi's GX Works2 or GX Developer software to write and upload ladder logic programs to the PLC.

 Important Considerations and Best Practices